shandilyarnav/Case_Study_Salifort_Motors/README.md

 ## Prepare

 ### Dataset
-* The dataset used is present as a .csv file in the repository.
+* The dataset used is present as Dataset.csv in the repository.
 * The dataset used was from (Kaggle)[https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction?select=HR_comma_sep.csv].

 ## Process